cert-manager/website/content/docs/trust/trust-manager/api-reference.md

 ### `Bundle.spec.target.additionalFormats`

-AdditionalFormats specifies any additional formats to write to the target
+AdditionalFormats specifies any additional formats to write to the target.

 <table>
     <thead>